RESEARCH STARTER

 - Summary: The third-largest of the Great Lakes, Lake Michigan is abundant with aquatic life and shipping history, but is damaged from pollution, overfishing, and invasive species.

-Lake Michigan is the fifth-largest lake in the world and third largest of the Great Lakes by surface area at 22,400 square miles (58,000 square kilometers)—and the second largest of the Great Lakes in volume, at 1,180 cubic miles (4,918 cubic kilometers).
+Lake Michigan is the fifth-largest lake in the world and the third largest of the Great Lakes by surface area at 22,400 square miles (58,000 square kilometers)—and the second largest of the Great Lakes in volume, at 1,180 cubic miles (4,918 cubic kilometers).
 It is 307 miles (494 kilometers) long and averages 75 miles (120 kilometers) across; it has a 1,640-mile (2,640-kilometer) shoreline.
 The lake’s average and maximum depths are 279 feet (85 meters) and 923 feet (281 meters), respectively.
 Lake Michigan’s mean surface level is 577 feet (176 meters) above sea level, the same as Lake Huron.
 Lake water levels are highest in autumn and lowest in winter.
-Highest and lowest recorded levels occurred in summer 1986 and winter 1964, respectively.
+The highest and lowest recorded levels occurred in summer 1986 and winter 1964, respectively.

 Hydrologically, Lakes Michigan and Huron are the same body of water (sometimes called Lake Michigan-Huron), but are geographically distinct.
 Counted together, it is the largest body of fresh water in the world by surface area.
 The Mackinac Bridge is generally considered the dividing line between them.
 Both lakes are part of the Great Lakes Waterway connecting the westernmost port of Duluth, on Lake Superior, to the Atlantic Ocean via the St. Lawrence Seaway and canal system.